|

 By clicking Advanced Option button we can change the parameters how HDR file will be merged from the source files.
-This is mostly for people who like to experiment or refine the way HDR is created.

-Smoother Output This is good for most of the images.
+This is good for most of the images.
 The result will better hide misaligned edges

-Sharper Output This process will produce sharper images, but any misaligned edges will be also more pronounced.
+This process will produce sharper images, but any misaligned edges will be also more pronounced.

 Here is the difference between processing (1) Smoother, (2) Sharper on a misaligned image (1:1 pixel view):

-Custom You can draw a graph of new weighting function.
+You can draw a graph of new weighting function.
 This refines the way how the pixels in different exposures are weighted.

 The horizontal scale represents the whole dynamic range.
 Normally you would prefer more pixels from the center (where the image is well exposed) than pixels from the sides (under/over exposed).